 The northern gastric-brooding frog was mostly nocturnal.
-During rain, individuals were observed on exposed rocks in and adjacent to steams (McDonald 1990).
-Males called between September to December (Winter & McDonald 1986).
+During rain, individuals were observed on exposed rocks in and adjacent to streams (McDonald 1990).
+Males called between September and December (Winter and McDonald 1986).
 The call of the northern gastric-brooding frog was similar to that of the southern gastric-brooding frog but deeper, and consisted of several staccato notes (McDonald 2005).

 It is not known whether females laid their eggs on land or in water.
 After external fertilisation, the female would swallow the eggs for brooding in her stomach (McDonald 1990).
-In the jelly that surrounded the eggs was a substance called prostaglandin E that inhibited the secretion of gastric acids, making the brooding female unable to feed (Tyler et al. 1985).
-Unlike its sister species (i.e. the southern gastric-brooding frog) gastric brooding frog, suggesting a dichotomy in the evolution of gastric brooding (Leong et al. 1986).
-The biochemical and physiological adaptations that enabled R. vitellinus to gastric brood remain unknown (Leong et al. 1986).
+In the jelly that surrounded the eggs was a substance called prostaglandin E that inhibited the secretion of gastric acids, making the brooding female unable to feed (Tyler et al., 1985).
+Unlike its sister species (i.e. the southern gastric-brooding frog) gastric brooding did not cause major structural changes to the stomach in the northern gastric-brooding frog, suggesting a dichotomy in the evolution of gastric brooding (Leong et al., 1986).
+The biochemical and physiological adaptations that enabled R. vitellinus to gastric brood remain unknown (Leong et al., 1986).
 The female was ready to give birth to up to 20 young in January to February each year.
 Birth was by regurgitation through the mouth with the offspring emerging as fully formed metamorphs (i.e. a young frog that has almost completed metamorphosis from a tadpole into an adult).